ethanuppal/spade/ARCHITECTURE.md

 Error reporting is done using the `codespan` and `codespan_reporting` crate.
 Each intermediate step defines its own `Error` type and has its own function for printing that error using `codespan_reporting`.

+### Type representations

+Types have several representations in the compiler, both between phases and for differnt kinds of types.

+The kinds include the following:

+- Declarations
+    - `enum X`
+    - `struct Y`
+- Generic arguments
+    - `enum Z<T>`: a generic type
+    - `enum Z<#T>`: a generic number
+- Specifications in type signatures or used to define other types
+    - `x: X`
+    - `z: bool`
+    - `w: Z<int<8>>`
+    - `(X, Y)`
+- Type inferer internals (partially known types etc. `int<[type variable]>`)

+In the AST, declarations contain a name, optionally some generic arguments and a body.
+Specs are a `path` followed by 0 or more generic arguments

+During AST -> HIR lowering the different kinds of types are handled quite differently.

+### Declarations

+Declarations go through 2 passes: collection and elaboration.
+Type collection looks at the "left hand side" of the types and creates corresponding symtab entries which just contain a name and a list of generic args to be passed.
+In the future, these will also contain type constraints.
+After initial HIR lowering, these are not touched until types are concretised before MIR lowering

+### Type inference types

+In type inference, all expressions, and some other things are given types.
+The types given are of type `TypeVar` which is one of 2 options: `Known` and `Unknown`.
+An unknown type is given to things before the true type is known, for example in a let binding with no type spec.

+A `Known` is either a type name and 0 or more `TypeVar` for the corresponding generics or a type level integer (TODO: We should incorporate integer expressions here).